Search

 Reflecting this division of responsibility, the records of the vice president document major fiscal issues facing the university and the preparation of the university's annual budgets.
 Some of the records are office files.
 However, the office also retained many key bound financial documents including an official set of the university's annual budgets.

-The records are organized into six series: Central Topical Files; Supplemental Files; Assistant to the Vice President and Chief Financial Officer; Associate Vice President for Finance; University Budgets, Accounts and Reports; and Photographs.
+The records are organized into seven series: Central Topical Files; Supplemental Files; Assistant to the Vice President and Chief Financial Officer; Associate Vice President for Finance; University Budgets, Accounts and Reports; Photographs; and Enterprise Financial Planning and Analysis.
 Most series are further divided into several subseries, reflecting different accessions.
 There is considerable overlap in date span of the topical files of the Vice President and Chief Financial Officer.
 Files created by one Vice President were sometimes retained for use by his successor(s) and transferred at a much later date than the bulk of his records.

 Collection